 Oxygen may also be given to increase the amount of oxygen in the blood.

 Surgery is often needed right away to restore normal blood flow to the lungs.
-Follow-up surgeries may also be needed at ages 3-6 months and 2-5 years.
+Follow-up surgeries at needed at ages 3-6 months and 2-5 years.

 The goal of surgery is to:

 The exact surgery will depend on the type and severity of defects that are present.
-For example, a shunt may be placed to increase blood flow to the lungs.
-Later a series of surgeries will be done to reroute blood flow through the heart, lungs and body.
+For example, a shunt may be placed to increase blood flow between the sides og the heart.
+Later, a series of surgeries will be done to further reroute blood flow through the heart, lungs, and body.

 Preventing fetal heart defects may not always be possible.
 Good prenatal care may reduce some type of congenital heart defects.
 Prenatal care includes: